apache/spark/docs/apache-airflow-providers-tableau/connections/tableau.rst

       This is used with token authentication.
     * ``personal_access_token``: The personal access token value.
       This is used with token authentication.
+    * ``verify``: Either a boolean, in which case it controls whether we verify the server’s TLS certificate, or a string, in which case it must be a path to a CA bundle to use.
+Defaults to True.
+    * ``cert``: if String, path to ssl client cert file (.pem).
+If Tuple, (‘cert’, ‘key’) pair.

 When specifying the connection in environment variable you should specify it using URI syntax.